Uatilla/42Porto_Minishell/README.md

     *Executing commands
     *Managing redirections, including heredoc, append, input files, and output files *Managing pipes and command chaining
-    *Error handling and reporting
+    *Build our own Builtins as 'cd', 'echo', 'env', 'exit', 'export', 'pwd' and 'unset' *Error handling and reporting
     *Basic signal handling in child and/or parent processes *Handling other basic shell features